mainRomainRo/Bot_Twitter/README.md

 <h1>Menu Description</h1>

-1. 1 : allows you to send a message to whomever you want </br>
+1.  : allows you to send a message to whomever you want </br>
-2. 2 : allows you to stream 15 messages based on user keywords</br>
+2.  : allows you to stream 15 messages based on user keywords</br>
-3. 3 : send a message to all the journalists</br>
+3.  : send a message to all the journalists</br>
-4. 4 : like all the messages of the journalists</br>
+4.  : like all the messages of the journalists</br>
-5. 5 : Promotes THP to all journalists</br>
+5.  : Promotes THP to all journalists</br>
-6. 6 : like recent tweets from all the journalists</br>
+6.  : like recent tweets from all the journalists</br>
+7.  : Follow all the journalists (in progress) <br>
-7. 99 : Exit
+8. 99 : Exit